Level 17, 383 Kent Street

 Report on the Audit of the Financial Report

-I have audited the financial statements of The Audit Office of New South Wales (the ‘Audit Office’), which comprises the statement of financial position as at 30 June 2017, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Auditor-General’s declaration.
+I have audited the financial report of The Audit Office of New South Wales (the ‘Audit Office’), which comprises the statement of financial position as at 30 June 2018, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Auditor-General’s declaration.

-In my opinion, the accompanying financial statements of the Audit Office are in accordance with the Public Finance and Audit Act 1983, including:
+In my opinion, the accompanying financial report of the Audit Office is in accordance with the Public Finance and Audit Act 1982, including:

-i) giving a true and fair view of the Audit Office’s financial position as at 30 June 2017 and of its financial performance for the year then ended; and
+i) giving a true and fair view of the Audit Office’s financial position as at 30 June 2018 and of its performance for the year ended on that date; and

 ii) complying with Australian Accounting Standards and section 41B of the Public Finance and Audit Act 1983 and the Public Finance and Audit Regulation 2015.